 When children are painting they’re learning to express themselves.
 Selecting colors and deciding where to place paint on the paper is about communicating how they feel and think and builds a child’s confidence in their own choices and opinions.

 To promote an interest in painting and to keep encouraging new creativity it’s great to offer different materials to try out.

-Exploring paint brushes
+Exploring paint brushes with Kids